Aniela Pawlikowska: Life

-The fate of Medyka
+Fate of Medyka

 After the Soviet invasion of Poland in 1939, the village of Medyka, and therefore the Pawlikowski estate, found themselves annexed by the Soviet Union.
 With 1948 border adjustments between the new Polish People's Republic and its neighbour, Medyka found itself once again just over the Polish side of the new border.
 The Pawlikowski estate became state property and was turned into a State Agricultural Farm (PGR).
 In the 1960s it was decided to demolish the palace on the grounds that it was a vestige of the earlier "bourgeois hegemony".
 Fortunately, the family had taken the precaution at the outbreak of war to donate part of its valuable collections to the Ossolineum in Lwów and to take other parts to their chalet in Zakopane.
 The gamble paid off, as most of the archive managed to survive in scattered form.
 Pawlikowska and the family never returned to Medyka after the war to see the devastation of the place where they had spent the happiest time of their lives.
 It was a fate shared by the totality of Polish landowners in the Kresy region of Poland and marked a "caesura" in history and the obliteration not only of a way of life, but also of a centuries-old hugely rich and diverse cultural heritage centred on the city of Lwów.